OLC-Bioinformatics/ConFindr/README.md

 #### Example Usages

 Detect contamination on any fastq files within fastq folder, outputs results to outputname.csv, and uses database.fasta as the database of rMLST genes.
+The default database is included in the databases folder as rMLST_combined.fasta

-`python3 New_Detector.py Fastq_Folder outputname database.fasta`
+`python3 New_Detector.py Fastq_Folder outputname databases/rMLST_combined.fasta`

 ## Using Docker
 - A docker image will be created for ease of use.
 It can be downloaded at (insert here eventually where you'll put it).